TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Events/Events/Linkvalidator/BeforeRecordIsAnalyzedEvent.rst

 ..  include:: /CodeSnippets/Events/Linkvalidator/BeforeRecordIsAnalyzedEvent/ParseFields.rst.txt

-If the URL found in the matching is external and contains the local domain name we add the an entry to the :php:`BrokenLinkRepository` and to the result set of :php:`BeforeRecordIsAnalyzedEvent`.
+If the URL found in the matching is external and contains the local domain name we add an entry to the :php:`BrokenLinkRepository` and to the result set of :php:`BeforeRecordIsAnalyzedEvent`.

 ..  include:: /CodeSnippets/Events/Linkvalidator/BeforeRecordIsAnalyzedEvent/AddToBrokenLinkRepository.rst.txt